JohanesB/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 7: a function that encodes a string into 1337.
+task 8: a function that encodes a string using rot13.